nicky-nym/nicky-nym.github.io/pages/kinematic.md

   > "Because its location and design were deliberately chosen to withstand natural calamities, New Clark City will serve as the government’s continuity hub, disaster and risk recovery center – an alternative capital city in case a disaster strikes Manila"[^new-clark]

+* **Durability.** Make infrastructure durable and easy to maintain.

+* **Simplicity.** Keep systems simple, which helps keep them resilient, durable, and affordable.

+* **Impossibility.** Enable new experiences that were not possible before.
+Enable more people to get to more places.
+Make more different places to live affordable for more people.
+Make it safe for little kids to walk to school on their own, without having to cross the street.

 ### <a name="design-constraints"></a>(2.2) Design constraints